-BASE SALARY -- After a review in early 1996 of the compensation paid to chief executive officers of comparable companies and in consideration of Mr. McGrath's level of responsibility, performance and contributions to the Company's success, the Executive Compensation Committee decided to make Mr. McGrath's compensation more dependent upon the success of the Company by holding his salary at its 1995 level of \$336,000, but increasing the maximum amount of incentive bonus which he could earn.
+Base Salary -- After a review in early 1997 of Mr. McGrath's level of responsibility, performance and contributions to the Company's success, the Executive Compensation Committee raised Mr. McGrath's base salary to \$352,800.

-ANNUAL CASH INCENTIVE BONUS -- Mr. McGrath earned a cash incentive bonus of \$201,449 for 1996 (60% of his base salary).
-This bonus was calculated as a function of the extent to which the Company achieved its goal for pre-tax profits in 1996 in accordance with the formula which had been established by the Executive Compensation Committee early in that year.
+Annual Cash Incentive Bonus -- Mr. McGrath earned a cash incentive bonus of \$246,960 for 1997 (70% of his base salary).
+This bonus was calculated as a function of the extent to which the Company achieved its goal for pre-tax profits in 1997 in accordance with the formula which had been established by the Executive Compensation Committee early in that year.

-LONG-TERM STOCK OWNERSHIP INCENTIVES -- Mr. McGrath did not participate in any of the various long-term stock ownership incentive plans offered by the Company to its officers and employees (except that, as an employee, he has participated in the Company's Employee Stock Ownership Plan ("ESOP") on the same basis as other employees).
+Long-Term Stock Ownership Incentives -- Mr. McGrath did not participate in any of the various long-term stock ownership incentive plans offered by the Company to its officers and employees (except that, as an employee, he has participated in the Company's Employee Stock Ownership Plan ("ESOP") on the same basis as other employees).